PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 `CONF_PADDLE_PORTS_NUM_SPARSE` represents the sparse updated port number, `--ports_num_for_sparse` parameter.

 `CONF_PADDLE_GRADIENT_NUM` represents the training node number, `--num_gradient_servers` parameter.

+For the detailed description for the above parameters you can take a look at [this article](http://www.paddlepaddle.org/doc/ui/cmd_argument/detail_introduction.html#parameter-server-and-distributed-communication).

 After we create the yaml file, we can use Kubernetes command line tool to create the job onto the cluster.